Jack Dempsey: Post-retirement life

 Dempsey retired from boxing following the Tunney rematch, but continued doing exhibition bouts with over one hundred matches between 1930 and 1931 alone.
 Following retirement, Dempsey became known as a philanthropist.
-In June 1932, he sponsored the "Ride of Champions" bucking horse event at Reno, Nevada with the "Dempsey Trophy" going to legendary bronc rider Pete Knight.
+In June 1932, he sponsored the "Ride of Champions" bucking horse event at Reno, Nevada, with the "Dempsey Trophy" going to legendary bronc rider Pete Knight.
 In 1933, Dempsey was approached by Metro-Goldwyn-Mayer to portray a boxer in the film, The Prizefighter and the Lady, directed by W. S. Van Dyke and co-starring Myrna Loy.
 Dempsey portrayed himself in the role of referee of the climactic fight between Max Baer (playing the role of Steve Morgan) and Primo Carnera (playing himself), a fictional battle that foreshadowed their actual championship bout only a year later.
-Dempsey attempted a boxing comeback in 1940 at the age of 45, setting a match against Cowboy Lutrell on July 1.
-The fight resulted in Dempsey knocking Lutrell out in the second round.
+Dempsey attempted a boxing comeback in 1940 at the age of 45, setting a match against Cowboy Luttrell on July 1.
+The fight resulted in Dempsey knocking Luttrell out in the second round.
 Dempsey won two more exhibitions with early knockouts before deciding to call off the comeback and retire for good.

 The Riviera del Pacifico Cultural and Convention Center in Ensenada, Baja California, Mexico, built in 1930, was a gambling casino supposedly financed by Al Capone and managed by Dempsey.
 Its clientele included George Raft, Errol Flynn, Myrna Loy, Lana Turner, Rita Hayworth, and Dolores del Río.

 In 1935, Dempsey opened Jack Dempsey's Restaurant in New York City on Eighth Avenue and 50th Street, across from the third Madison Square Garden.
 The restaurant's name was later changed to Jack Dempsey's Broadway Restaurant when it relocated to Times Square on Broadway between 49th and 50th Streets.
 It remained open until 1974.
 Dempsey was also a co-owner of the Howard Manor in Palm Springs, California.

 Dempsey married four times; his first two wives were Maxine Gates (married from 1916 to 1919) and Estelle Taylor (married in 1925).
 Dempsey divorced Taylor in 1931, and married Broadway singer and recent divorcee Hannah Williams in 1933.
 Williams was previously married to bandleader Roger Wolfe Kahn.
 Dempsey and Williams had two children together and divorced in 1943.
 Dempsey then married Deanna Piatelli, remaining married to her until his death in 1983.
 The couple had one child, a daughter, whom they adopted together, and who would later write a book on Dempsey's life with Piatelli.